-Note: The City of Falls Church contracts with the Fairfax County Health Department for services like public education on preventing and protecting against mosquitoes and ticks.
-City residents are welcome to contact the Fairfax County Health Department with questions and information.
+Note: The City of Falls Church contracts with the Fairfax County Health Department for services like public education on preventing and protecting against mosquitoes.

 The Kensington Subsidy Program